secinto/gatekeeper/docs/content/userguide/_index.md

 ## Known Issues

-There is a known issue with the Keycloak server 4.6.0.Final in which Gatekeeper Proxy is unable to find the *client\_id* in the *aud* claim.
+There WAS a known issue with the Keycloak server 4.6.0.Final in which Gatekeeper Proxy is unable to find the *client\_id* in the *aud* claim.
 This is due to the fact the *client\_id* is not in the audience anymore.
 The workaround is to add the "Audience" protocol mapper to the client with